Hattersley: Community and regeneration

 Hattersley had a monthly community newspaper, the Hattersley & Mottram Community News, produced by local people; it ceased publication in 2011, after Tameside Council ended its funding.
 It is home to no. 468 (Hyde and Hatterley) Squadron Air Cadets.

 Hattersley is now home to both a brand-new community hub and a library.
 Many new developments have been important in kick-starting the regeneration of the Hattersley district; these include new housing, a large Tesco Extra superstore and Adventure Longdendale (a trampolining, Laser Quest and play centre).
 There are also plans for Hattersley Retail Park; this was originally scheduled to open in 2021, but has faced multiple setbacks.

 Transport

 Hattersley railway station serves the area; it is on the Glossop line between Manchester Piccadilly, Glossop and Hadfield.
 There is a generally half-hourly service in both directions, operated by Northern Trains.

-Bus services are provided by Stagecoach Manchester.
+Bus services are provided by Metroline Manchester and Go North West under the Bee Network scheme.
 There are frequent services to Manchester city centre on route 201.